 The NSSRG information has been specified in TS23.501[5] and TS23.502[2] since the Release 17 in the UE’s subscription/configuration.
 It is used to restrict UE not to register to network slices in different NSSRG simultaneously.
 In other words, UE is allowed to register multiple slices within the same NSSRG at the same time but register slices from different NSSRG one at a time.

 However, the UE’s security context for slices in different NSSRG could be shared even if the UE is registered to one slice after de-registered another.
 For example, a UE can register to Slice A at first.
 After the UE is switched off and deregistered from Slice A, the UE can be switched on again and registered to another Slice B. In this case, UE will share the same security context based on the current specification in TS33.501 [1], irregardless whether Slice A and Slice B are in the same NSSRG group.
+In addition, UE is sharing security context by default for slices within the same NSSRG.
+This may not be desirable in some scenarios where it is preferable not to allow security context sharing due to requirements from operators/applications.

-Observation 3: SA3 should investigate whether the NSSRG restriction should be applied to network slices registered consecutively as well to avoid security context sharing.
+Observation 3: SA3 should investigate whether restriction should be applied to network slices to avoid security context sharing.

 4 Detailed proposal